MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 Before creating an image it's needed to stop and prepare the Linux guest OS on the Virtual Machine.
 If you create an image from a Virtual Machine that **hasn't been generalized**, any Virtual Machines created from that image **won't start**.
 These operations should be really quick to complete.

+> [!TIP]
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Virtual Machine preparative, you can download the full Bash [2-prepare-vm.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/2-prepare-vm.sh) or Windows Batch [2-prepare-vm.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/2-prepare-vm.bat) scripts to save you time.

 #### Command line approach using Azure CLI

 Learn more about the [deallocate](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-deallocate) and [generalize](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-generalize) commands.